-What are the best web hosting services?
+What makes for the best web hosting?

 The best web hosting services you can buy today

 Owned by Endurance International Group, Bluehost is a web hosting company with servers located in Utah.
 It offers shared hosting, virtual private servers, and dedicated hosting, both managed and unmanaged.
-The plans start at just $2.75 a month and offer unmetered bandwidth usage.
+The plans start at just $2.95 a month and offer unmetered bandwidth usage.

 Bluehost is more than two decades old and maintains a high reputation among web hosting providers.
 It also comes with 24/7 support through phone and live chat, in the unforeseen event that you should run into a problem.

 Bluehost’s isn’t the most customizable service in the market, but the feature-packed plans are well configured and well supported.
-It’s strongest selling points are speed and uptime, which are primary for any growing website.
+Its strongest selling points are speed and uptime, which are primary for any growing website.

 Read our full Bluehost review.

 Headquartered in Lithuania, Hostinger has offices all over the world and is home to more than 30 million customers.
-It’s basic plan costs $0.99/month for the first year and offers 10GB of storage space.
+Its basic plan costs $0.99 a month for the first year, and offers 30GB of storage space.
 While that isn’t a lot, it’s still good for single-page websites and small businesses.